bolatridvan/realtime_activity_prediction/README.md

 docker-compose up -d
 ```

-Manipulating Data and Saving The Model
+## Manipulating Data and Saving The Model

-All sensors data is merged and written as parquet files per each room in the building.
-Whole data is merged and splitted as train and test data.
-Test data itself is sent to kafka, using this repo: https://github.com/erkansirin78/data-generator
+Sensor data from different rooms is merged and stored as parquet files.
+The entire dataset is split into training and testing data.
+The test data is sent to Kafka using [this data generator repository](https://github.com/erkansirin78/data-generator).

+Run the following scripts to preprocess the data and train the model:

 python scripts/preprocess.py
 then